JanssenProject/jans/docs/admin/terraform/README.md

 ## Benefits of Terraform and IaC

-**Consistency:** you create one terraform configuration and use it to configure environments repeatedly.
+**Consistency:** you create one Terraform configuration and use it to configure environments repeatedly.

 **Minimized human error:** the configuration is now `as code` and is deployed automatically.